 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving Referral may be required. home is a major effort.
+You must be homebound, which means leaving home is a major effort.